 Residents currently travel to pools in Kingston and Brockville to swim indoors, which are both located within a 30-minute drive of TLTI and/or Gananoque.
-TLTI provides public transportation to enable access to these facilities.
+In order to enable improved access to these facilities, a non-profit organization provides public transportation services (to which TLTI donates to).
+At present, this service is only available during an 8-week period for winter swimming and for children.
+The opportunity exists for TLTI (and Gananoque) to play a larger role in the coordination and facilitation of this program in the future.